-Functional materials based on biotechnology, and foods, processed foods, cosmetics, etc., making effective use of these
+Functional materials based on biotechnology, and foods,

 Business Overview for the Fiscal Year ended May 31, 2018

 In the electric carpets business, sales and operating income decreased from the previous year due to a change in the product mix, although sales volume grew.
 In the deodorization and filter-related business, sales and operating income increased from the previous year, since deodorizing filters for air purifiers and heating equipment and the Tispa series, Real odor deodorization without disguising with a scent (a stationary deodorizer for home use) in a redesigned package, sold well.
 Although floor materials for bathrooms sold steadily, the business saw sales and operating income decrease from the previous year.
 Sales of Sumitron®, polyester filament for dust mats, and carpets for airplanes were strong.
 Thus, both businesses saw sales and operating income grow from the previous year.